aligator/tablet-mode/README.md

 but instead uses a USB notifier for devices with `idVendor=0x258a` and `idProduct=0x0020`.

 This kernel module may be interesting for other 2in1 devices, too.
 As the device ids are compile time changeable, you may compile it for other devices.
-You may add a issue to notify me about any other working device.
+You may add an issue to notify me about any other working device.

 ### Tested hardware